knokko/custom-items-gradle/README.md

 was a good idea to use this, but I am starting to see its limitations.
 Nevertheless, it is very stable (has been used in production for more than 4 years without any failures) and its results are still quite good (although they could be improved).

-### dummy-ce-api
-This is a module that mimics the part of the API of the Crazy Enchantments plug-in that is needed for this plug-in.
-This module is only supposed to be used for compilation, and should never be exported.
-All method signatures of this module match those of the real Crazy Enchantments API, but the implementation is useless.
-This module should be removed as soon as Crazy Enchantments has a proper maven repository.

 ### editor
 This module is the source code for *the Editor*.
 This is a GUI application that users must use to configure the plug-in.
 The users must download it and run it on their computer.
 Using this GUI, they can configure their custom items (choose their textures, attack damage, display name, and